houkanshan/luo-liang.github.com/_posts/2012-12-01-TimerswithTombstoning.md

 This looks subtle but if we think further, some interesting problems will occur.
 Let's first see an example of such problems.

-    visit http://www.baidu.com using a modern Internet Explorer type in ±±¾©Ê±¼ä (Beijing Time in Chinese) click °Ù¶ÈÒ»ÏÂ
+    visit http://www.baidu.com using a modern Internet Explorer type in åŒ—äº¬æ—¶é—´ (Beijing Time in Chinese) click ç™¾åº¦ä¸€ä¸‹
     Observe that the first result will be a running clock showing the GMT+8 time Press Start Button to navigate away from modern Internet Explorer and record the displayed time in the webpage Wait a minute (literally)